microsoft/cpprestsdk/Release/libs/websocketpp/tutorials/chat_tutorial/chat_tutorial.md

 =============

 Goals of this tutorial:
-- Impliment a realtime websocket chat server
+- Implement a realtime websocket chat server

 Server